 While Finn was lucky to be in a no-kill shelter, many dogs just like him end up in kill shelters and don’t have the luxury of 4 months time.
 They don’t have a chance to receive training, be in a stress free foster, or even to find their forever home.

-Project Adoptable aims to rescue dogs with little to no training from high kill situations and provide them with the opportunity to succeed in becoming the adoptable dog that they truly are.
+Project Adoptable aims to help homeless dogs with little to no training and provide them with the opportunity to succeed in becoming the adoptable dog that they truly are.

 Dogs enter shelters every year.